Code of Practice for the Private Keeping of Dogs

 This Act also covers offences such as deliberate cruelty, ill-treatment, causing unnecessary or unreasonable pain or suffering, abandonment and transport of dogs on moving vehicles.

 The Domestic Animals Act 1994 sets out requirements such as registration, confinement and identification of dogs and the powers of local Councils to ensure these requirements are met.
-It also covers dog attacks and sets out the declaration and keeping of dangerous, restricted and menacing dogs including specific requirements for their identification, enclosures/fencing, muzzling and property signage.
+It also covers dog attacks and sets out the declaration and keeping of dangerous, restricted and menacing dogs including specific requirements for their identification, enclosures and fencing, muzzling and property signage.
 Dogs that attack either humans or other animals can, in specified circumstances, be declared as dangerous or be euthanased.

 - Owners must provide their dog with proper and sufficient food, water, shelter and veterinary treatment.